 Data on removals come from Home Office administrative sources.
 Home Office data classify removals and departures mainly by the categories discussed above, which are essentially procedures used by the government for ensuring departures.
 Since data collection has changed dramatically and might still be improving, it is impossible to draw firm conclusions about trends in removals and departures since 2005: any increases might be the result of changing data collection rather than due to actual increases in departures.
 This briefing focuses mostly on enforced removals and voluntary departures, and for most purposes excludes individuals refused entry at port.
 Deportations are included in data on enforced removal and voluntary departures, as they may be carried out by any of these methods.
 But they are not identified separately except in provisional information on deportation of foreign national prisoners from case management files, and so are discussed only briefly.

-The solid line in Figure 1 shows that in 2015 there were 40,896 people who were removed from the UK or departed voluntarily after the initiation of removal.
+The blue line in Figure 1 shows that in 2015 there were 40,896 people who were removed from the UK or departed voluntarily after the initiation of removal.
 The latest figure, is largely similar to the number of removals the year before (40,179, 2014).
 This figure excludes individuals refused entry at port and subsequently removed, in order to focus more closely on what most people normally think of as ‘deportation’.

 To interpret trends over time in Figure 1, it is important to understand the role of ‘other confirmed voluntary departures’.
 Included from 2005 data onwards, it counts people who had removal action initiated against them and left voluntarily outside of the official removal schemes and without notifying immigration officials, but whose departure has been confirmed nonetheless.
 These confirmations may have come from Home Office efforts at data-matching, using identifications at border controls, subsequent visa applications, or passenger information gathered from airlines.